xyproto/algernon/README.md

 * If not, unencrypted HTTP is used.
 * /data and /repos have user permissions, /admin has admin permissions and / is public, by default.
 This is configurable.
 * The following filenames are special, in prioritized order:
     * index.lua is interpreted as a handler function for the current directory.
     * index.md is rendered as HTML.
     * index.html is outputted as it is, with the correct Content-Type.
     * index.txt is outputted as it is, with the correct Content-Type.
     * index.amber is rendered as HTML
 * The following filename extensions are handled by Algernon:
     * .md is interpreted as Markdown and rendered as a HTML page.
     * .amber is interpreted as Amber and rendered as a HTML page.
     * .gcss is interpreted as GCSS and rendered as a CSS file.
 * Other files are given a mimetype based on the extension.
 * Directories without an index file are shown as a directory listing, where the design is hardcoded.
 * Redis is used for the database backend.
 * UTF-8 is used whenever possible.
-* The server is configured either by commandline flags or by a provided lua script.
+* The server can be configured by commandline flags or with a provided lua script, but no configuration should be needed to get started.

 Features and limitations